docker/docs/install/windows/docker-ee.md

 ### FIPS 140-2 cryptographic module support

-With Docker EE Basic license for versions 18.03 and later, Docker provides FIPS support in Windows XXX.
+With Docker EE Basic license for versions 18.03 and later, Docker provides FIPS support in Windows Server 2016.
 This includes a FIPS support cryptographic module.
 If the RHEL implementation already has FIPS support enabled, FIPS is automatically enabled in the Docker engine.

 **NOTE:** FIPS is only supported in the Docker EE engine.
 UCP and DTR currently do not have support for FISP-140-2.